 One in eight women in NSW will develop breast cancer in their lifetime, and nine in ten women in NSW with breast cancer do not have a family history.

-BreastScreen NSW has resumed breast screening services as of 18th May 2020.
+BreastScreen NSW is open and taking bookings.
 See the BreastScreen NSW website for details.

-Breast cancer screening participation rates among women aged 50-69 years (53.5%) in Sydney North Health Network area are higher than the NSW rate (53%).
+Breast cancer screening participation rates among women aged 50-74 years (52.5%) in the Sydney North Health Network area are slightly lower than the NSW rate (52.8%).

 Screen-detected breast cancer is less likely to cause death than breast cancers diagnosed in women who have never been screened.
 Breast cancer is the second largest cause of cancer death in Australian women after lung cancer.
 It is the most common cancer diagnosed in Australian women (apart from non-melanoma skin cancer).